 Our foster families may apply for their own foster dogs, however they must follow the same rigorous process as anyone else.
 In those cases, the interviews and final selection are handled by the FBRN management team.
 Whichever applicant is the best choice will be selected regardless.
 In most cases, the dogs adopted by foster families are ones that no one else has applied for; they often have chronic medical or behavioral problems.
-In 2012, only one percent of the placeable dogs found forever homes with the foster parents.

 Will you ship?

 FBRN will never ship a dog as cargo in any circumstance as this is an extremely dangerous practice.
-FBRN will make every effort to keep costs minimal, especially in cases of special needs dogs, but costs may be substantial and are usually the responsibility of the adopter, just as the cost of travel to the dog would be.
+FBRN will make every effort to keep costs minimal, especially in cases of special needs dogs, but costs may be substantial and are the responsibility of the adopter, just as the cost of travel to the dog would be.
 So if a special dog in some far-off place takes your fancy and you believe you can provide the best home, please do not let distance deter you from applying.